In some workers’ compensation cases, the injured employee has suffered some form of permanent disability, as the result of a complex injury.

 When the parties establish a stipulation regarding a PPD award, they are agreeing to the following:

 - The claimant will receive a specific PPD award;

 - There is no need for a hearing on this matter;

-- The claimant may reopen their claim within 5 years; and
+- The claimant may reopen their claim, usually within five years; and

 - The claimant is entitled to reasonable medical treatment for the injury for the remainder of their life.